schwabe/openvpn/doc/man-sections/client-options.rst

   When this option is set, OpenVPN will not drop incoming tun packets with same destination as host.

+--app-custom-control protocollist
+  Announce app custom control support to the server.
+The protocollist is a : seperated list of protocol identifiers.

+  See management-notes.txt in the OpenVPN distribution  and the OpenVPN RFC draft for a description of app custom control protocol support.

 --auth-token token
   This is not an option to be used directly in any configuration files, but rather push this option from a ``--client-connect`` script or a